FionnT/Zendesk-Notifier/README.md

 11. Implement more default notification tones
 12. Implement new options page based on Laura's designs
 13. Bug Fixes
-## Redundant loops

-  We can't just deiterate the `queue_count` var when a queue is deleted (we would need to be able to resave all queue names to reflect this), so instead when a queue filter is deleted, we set that queue's filter values to null.

-  Which means we need to loop through all stored queue_x keys, and make sure they're not empty before proceeding

 ## Object.Keys